wilsonkl/SfM_Init/README.md

 is then the initialization to bundle adjustment.
 SfM Init does not ship with a system for computing pairwise models or with a bundle adjustor.

-SfM Init uses the excellent Rotations Graph Averaging package by Chatterjee and Govindu [2] (see below for link).
+SfM Init uses the excellent [Rotations Graph Averaging]( http://www.ee.iisc.ernet.in/labs/cvl/research/efficient-and-robust-large-scale-rotation-averaging/) package by Chatterjee and Govindu [2].
 This is available from their project webpage.
 SfM Init only provides wrappers to call this code.

 Conditions of Use
 -----------------
 SfM Init is distributed under a Simplified BSD / 2-clause license.
-If you use SfMInit for a publication, please cite the following paper:
+If you use SfM Init for a publication, please cite the following paper:

 Kyle Wilson and Noah Snavely.
 Robust Global Translations with 1DSfM.
 ECCV 2104.